yizeyi18/ScalES/doc/refactor2020.rst

   subsequently redistribute the work for unconverged eigenvectors only.
   The locking strategy seems different in ppcg_gamma_gpu

-- [ ] Need to add SCAN functional (more generally, meta-GGA)
+- [d] Need to add SCAN functional (more generally, meta-GGA)

-- [ ] Need to provide API for an external electric field (w.o. using a velocity gauge?)
+- [d] Need to provide API for an external electric field (w.o. using a velocity gauge?)

-- [ ] Make the new bdist.redistribute_col_to_row and
-  bdist.redistribute_row_to_col consistent with the existing AlltoallForward / AlltoallBackward (e.g. used in MultSpinor)

 - [x] Rename the awkward 'a3' in Hamiltonian and spinor to Hpsi